 This course is meant for beginners of the Dutch language.
 Students with an A0/beginners level will be placed in a group together and will not have lessons with other level students in the same group.
 Inburgering students can join in from the beginning (A0), or after each level (A1, A2, B1 part 1).
 If you do not want to start from A0, you have to be able to show that you have completed the earlier levels by

 - having followed a course with us on these levels before and/or

 - showing a course certificate of the level in question

-New students with a DUO-loan can only join in later if they have completed the placement test at Dutch First and our advice corresponds to the level accordingly.
+New students with a DUO-loan can only join in later if they have completed the placement test at Dutch First, the full intake with the teacher, and our advice corresponds to the level accordingly.

 During the course, we will keep track of your progress with interim exams as well as binding certified voortgangstoetsen (progress exams) at the end of each CEFR-level (A1, A2, B1).
 You will only be able to continue with the next part if you pass the voortgangstoets.
 If you do not pass the voortgangstoets, we will advise you on how to proceed.
 As part of your progress checks, you will have monthly meetings with your teacher to discuss your tests and your progress in the course.

 Choose your Inburgering civic integration exam prep course